psycoder-x/ck24/en/comments.md

 # Comments

 Comments serve as a sort of in-code documentation.
-When inserted into a program, they are effectively ignored by the implementation;
+When inserted into a code, they are effectively ignored by the implementation;
 they are solely intended to be used as notes by the humans that read source code.

 ## Syntax